-8. REGULATORY AND POLICY FRAMEWORK
+5. REGULATORY AND POLICY FRAMEWORK

 The water industry in Australia is heavily regulated in terms of water quality and pricing.
 Appendix C compares water quality, use and treatment across the states with the emphasis on maintaining health integrity.
-Section 7.2 above has already highlighted the regulatory pricing regimes in place in Australia.
+Section 1.4 above has already highlighted the regulatory pricing regimes in place in Australia.
 National water initiatives call for greater competition in the water sector and more scope for private sector involvement.
-However, given the non-substitutability of water it is likely that a fair degree of regulation of the water industry will always take place if nothing else but on health and equity grounds.
+However, given the nonsubstitutability of water it is likely that a fair degree of regulation of the water industry will always take place if nothing else but on health and equity grounds.
 At the end of the day Governments are in reality, the supplier of last resort for water.
 The challenge for regulatory and policy reform is to encourage alternative water structures and sources through a more light handed regulatory approach but still allocating risk to the parties most able to manage it.
-Queensland has already indicated its movement towards the light handed regulatory act (Queensland Government, 2007).
+There needs to be a cross fertilisation of engineering, behavioural, economic and environmental knowledge to provide an integrated approach to water management in general and water recycling in particular (Jeffrey and Temple 2008).
+Queensland has already indicated its movement towards the light handed regulatory approach to pricing in its amendments to the Queensland Competition Authority Act (Queensland Government, 2007).

-8.1 Roles and Responsibilities
+5.1 Roles and Responsibilities